alvaro17f/zcrypto/README.md

 ## License
-passback is distributed under the MIT license.
+zcrypto is distributed under the MIT license.
 See the LICENSE file for more information.